Tour guides

 • Piazza San Carlo

-Piazza San Carlo is the epitome of Italian elegance and dolce vita.
-Located at the intersection of two of the city’s most famous streets, Via Roma and Via Lagrange, this emblematic square is a must-see when visiting Turin.
+Piazza San Carlo epitomizes Italian elegance and the dolce vita.
+Located at the crossroads of Via Roma and Via Lagrange, this Baroque-style square is an essential stop on your visit to Turin.

 • Turin’s covered walkways

-Galleria San Federico: the famous Passage de la Bourse, built in 1864, features imposing columns, wrought-iron balustrades and polished marble floors.
+Galleria San Federico: Known as the Passage de la Bourse, this gallery, built in 1864, boasts grand columns, wrought-iron balustrades, and polished marble floors.